-Our Respiratory Therapy program lets you get the training you'll need to administer life-saving measures under pressure.
+Our Respiratory Therapy program gives you the training you'll need to administer life-saving measures under pressure.
 Learn to teach patients how to use medications and equipment to improve their everyday lives.

-Find a respiratory therapy program near you!
-Our program is available at two Southern California campuses located in Anaheim and Ontario.
+Find a respiratory therapist school near you!
+Our program is available at our Southern California campuses located in Los Angeles, Ontario and Anaheim.

-This associate degree program is taught in a blended format combining online classes and in-person instruction.
+This associate degree program is taught in a blended format combining online classes with in-person instruction.

 Apply Now Schedule a Tour